 Indeed, there’s nothing revolutionary about the practice of content marketing – so why is it getting so much attention amongst today’s digital marketers?

-- The initial Panda update rolled out in February 2011 (though there have been around 23 Panda-related revisions and changes since then).
+- The initial Panda update rolled out in February 2011 (though there have been dozens of Panda-related revisions and changes since then).
 The Panda update was first known as the “Farmer update,” as its obvious impact was to crack down on article farms and other purveyors of “thin” or otherwise low value content.
 Around the same time, Google released a list of 23 questions all webmasters should ask themselves to determine whether or not their content would meet Google’s increasingly stringent quality guidelines (read it if you haven’t already).

 - The subsequent Penguin algorithm change debuted in April 2012, appearing to penalize sites that had “over optimized” themselves in an effort to become more attractive to the search engines’ indexing programs.
 Pages that utilized keyword-stuffed content and low value backlinks to artificially manipulate their SEO equity were especially vulnerable to penalization by this update.
 As with Panda, multiple iterations have been rolled out related to the Penguin algorithm, all with the intent of further improving the quality of the search results.

 If you don’t quite understand what all that means, don’t worry.
 What you should take away from these updates is that Google has made a consistent effort over the past few years to close the loopholes that webmasters have used for years to get low quality content ranked highly in the search engine results pages.